btrettel/blastersim/to-do.md

 - v0.1.0
+    - `check_sys`
+        - Total energy and mass are within a tolerance.
+        - All state variables don't exceed certain amounts.
+        - `x` > 0
+        - Message for check_sys error: `CRITICAL_ERROR_MESSAGE = "Please report this input file to the GitHub. https://github.com/btrettel/blastersim/issues"`
+    - `write_csv_row`
+        - Calculate flow rates for the current time step in there.
+Alternatively use `m_dot_eff = delta_m/dt` so that the outputs appear to satisfy conservation?
+Backing out `h_dot_eff` like that would be difficult due to the work term so perhaps don't bother with that approach.
+        - Write each component of energy and total energy so that someone can create their own energy balance plots.
     - Order-of-accuracy test for single control volume
         - adiabatic test without atmospheric pressure and friction
             - Can test the following: `x_dot`, `e`, `e_f`